Tsar36/Microservices/Docker/php/README.md

 # ----------------------------------------------------------
 # Updated:
-### Add the ServerName 127.0.0.1 line to the end of the file:
+### Add the "ServerName 127.0.0.1" line to the end of the file:

 /etc/httpd/conf/httpd.conf
-. . .
-IncludeOptional conf.d/*.conf
-ServerName 127.0.0.1

 ## Then:
 - sudo apachectl configtest